 Okay let’s get into it!
 And of course, if you’ve got any other ideas, please do let me know what they are in the comments.
 Advice is always welcome!

-Curing Cat Boredom: Things to Do & Have Inside to Keep Kitty Entertained
+Curing Cat Boredom: Things to Do & Have to Keep Indoor Cats Entertained

 1. Leave out different types of toys that kitty’s able to play with on his/her own.